 - Less hovering.
 The more confident you are in their abilities, the less they'll have to deal with mom or dad being right next to them every second.
 You'll still be there, but to them it won't seem like you're "hovering."

 - Stronger around friends.
 Being a strong swimmer is cool and all, but most of their daily life with friends isn't spent in the water.
 But strong swimming skills translates into strength throwing a baseball or football and agility running or playing on the playground.

 - Fun in the water.
 The longer your child continues swimming, the more he or she will be able to do…when it comes to going to waterparks, pool parties, vacations and more.
 Jumping in the deep end, diving underwater for ring toys, racing friends and having fun in the water goes beyond swimming laps for them, so they'll have more ability to do so.

-Sign up for swimming lessons at Goldfish Swim School
+Sign up for swim lessons at Goldfish Swim School

 Children ages 4 months to 12 years old benefit from swim lessons at Goldfish Swim School, so stop in a location near you to sign up today!
 Our WOW! customer service is just one of the reasons your family will have a GOLDEN experience with us.